Which website platform is right for you?

 So you’re gearing up to build your business website?
 Fantastic!
 But wait, just before you jump in … as is true with most things technology, it’s not as simple as saying “I want that one” and choosing from a set menu in a restaurant.
 (If only!)
 The process is more like walking through an unknown city, and that’s just the decision-making process before you start building!

 Your first decision is figuring out what t you should use to build your site.
 This is really confusing for many business newbies so I want to break down the choices so it’s a bit easier for our non-techy friends to wade through the minefield of choices.

 Content Management Systems (CMS)

 The first thing to get your head around is that websites are made up of 3 elements that must all work together.
-These elements are held together by a Content Management Systems (CMS).
-This is the system that allows you to manage your website content so you can easily add & delete images and edit text in your web site on the fly without having to know a whole lot of code.
-Think of a website as your online building & your database as a storage facility.
+These elements are held together by a Content Management System (CMS).
+This is the system that allows you to manage your website content so you can easily add and delete images, and edit text in your website on the fly without having to know a whole lot of code.
+Think of a website as your online building and your database as a storage facility.

-- The Content Management System (CMS) connects your site to a database & pulls content into the code.
+- The Content Management System (CMS) connects your site to a database and pulls content into the code.

 - The database runs behind the scenes.
-It is like a storage facility managing website content, images & even video until they are needed.
+It’s like a storage facility managing website content, images and even video until they are needed.